bingb0t5/im-in/FEATURES.md

 - public vs private summary/location inputs
 - optional Google Maps link
 - explicit `Fill from link` action that can parse a shared Google Maps link and prefill the location fields while keeping them editable
+- auth/profile modals now open without auto-focusing inputs so the mobile keyboard does not immediately shove the sheet upward

 ### Host dashboard